 - You can provide a test for substance abuse to a greater number of people.

-One of the most important benefits of CLIA-waived tests is that they bring healthcare services closer to more people, including those without easy access to traditional laboratories or health facilities.
-CLIA waived urine drug tests can be performed even outside laboratory settings, making them highly accessible even in remote areas.
+One of the most important benefits of CLIA-waived tests is that.
+They bring healthcare services closer to more people, including those without easy access to traditional laboratories or health facilities.
+CLIA waived urine drug tests can performed even outside lab settings, making them highly accessible even in remote areas.
 If you have a mobile operation or are working with a community center, the testing cups provide the perfect solution to bringing drug testing services wherever they are needed.